Gautamshahi/WarClaim/README.md

 # Dataset for [2023 Israel–Hamas war](https://en.wikipedia.org/wiki/2023_Israel%E2%80%93Hamas_war)

 This GitHub repository corresponds to the dataset used for our research purpose.
 The repository contains fact-checked articles and social media posts about the 2023 Israel–Hamas war.
 The data is extracted through the [AMUSED](https://link.springer.com/chapter/10.1007/978-3-031-10525-8_23) framework.
 The shared content only contains links to the fact-checked articles.
-The dataset consists of around **1959** articles from **69** fact-checking websites in **34** languages.
+The dataset consists of around **2441** articles from **72** fact-checking websites in **35** languages.

+The dataset contains the published_date, which refers to the date the article was published; the Link is the webpage of the fact-checked articles; and news_language as the language of the fact-checked articles.

 The distribution of a number of fact-checked articles is mentioned below: